Study Abroad at UCD

 Full Academic Year and Spring Semester: Transcripts will be issued in late July.

 Summer Semester: Transcripts will be issued by early September.

-Students have the option to either live on campus in UCD Residences or Off Campus in private apartments/houses in and close to the city centre.
-UCD International facilitates and assists you with accommodation options for your stay here, however, the tenancy agreement is between the landlord, and you, the tenant.
+The majority of study abroad students live in the on campus UCD Residences.
+There is an option to live off campus in private apartments/houses in and close to the city centre.
+UCD Global facilitates and assists you with accommodation options for your stay here, however, the tenancy agreement is between the landlord, and you, the tenant.
 Please see here for further details about accommodation.